Ghee has long been a staple in Indian cuisine and recently become quite popular in certain circles elsewhere.

-It's been praised as an alternative to butter that provides additional benefits.
+Some people praise it as an alternative to butter that provides additional benefits.

 It has been used in Indian and Pakistani cultures for thousands of years.
 The term comes from the Sanskrit word meaning "sprinkled."
-Ghee was originally created to prevent butter from spoiling during warm weather.
+Ghee was created to prevent butter from spoiling during warm weather.

-Because its milk solids have been removed, it does not require refrigeration and can be kept at room temperature for several weeks.
+Given that its milk solids have been removed, it does not require refrigeration and can be kept at room temperature for several weeks.
 In fact, like coconut oil, it may become solid when kept at cold temperatures.

-Bottom Line: Ghee is a type of clarified butter that is stable at room temperature.
+Summary Ghee is a type of clarified butter that is stable at room temperature.
 It has been used in Indian cooking and Ayurvedic medicine since ancient times.

 Ghee is made by heating butter to separate the liquid and milk solid portions from the fat.

 First, butter is boiled until its liquid evaporates and milk solids settle at the bottom of the pan and turn golden to dark brown.

 Next, the remaining oil (the ghee) is allowed to cool until it becomes warm.
 It's then strained before being transferred to jars or containers.